 Title: Installing fire resisting timber door assemblies and doorsets in the workplace Additional information about this unit Assessment guidance This unit must be assessed in a work environment and in accordance with the ConstructionSkills 'Consolidated Assessment Strategy for Construction and the Built Environment.
-Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
+Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational experience and a samelent depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
 Sector Subject Area 05.2 Building and Construction Availability for use Shared unit Unit guided learning hours 190 www.proqualab.com enquiries@proqualab.com